CanTalat-Yakan/3DEngine/README.md

   - Automated formatting, linting, and basic tests

 Items are aspirational and subject to change as the project evolves.

-## Troubleshooting

-- SDL3 fails to load on Linux:
-  - Ensure desktop packages for X11 or Wayland are installed (e.g., `libx11`, `wayland`, `xrandr`, audio backends).
-  - On Wayland, SDL may fall back to X11; try setting `SDL_VIDEODRIVER=wayland` or `x11` to test.
-- Vulkan initialization errors:
-  - Confirm your GPU drivers are up to date and Vulkan runtime is present (`vulkaninfo` should work).
-  - Install Vulkan validation layers for better diagnostics, or disable them if unavailable.
-- macOS portability:
-  - MoltenVK support may be required; check your Vulkan loader and SDK installation.

 ## Contributing